-9 Knowledge of calculus
+8 Knowledge of calculus

-- 1. Solve problems using the limit theorems concerning sums, products, and quotients of functions. - 2.
-Find the derivatives of algebraic, trigonometric, exponential, and logarithmic functions. - 3.
-Find the derivative of the sum, product, quotient, or the composition of functions. - 4.
-Identify and apply definitions of the derivative of a function. - 5.
-Use the derivative to find the slope of a curve at a point. - 6.
-Find the equation of a tangent line or a normal line at a point on a curve. - 7.
-Determine if a function is increasing or decreasing by using the first derivative in a given interval. - 8.
-Find relative and absolute maxima and minima. - 9.
-Find intervals on a curve where the curve is concave up or concave down. - 10.
-Identify points of inflection. - 11.
-Solve problems using velocity and acceleration of a particle moving along a line. - 12.
-Solve problems using instantaneous rates of change and related rates of change, such as growth and decay. - 13.
-Find antiderivatives for algebraic, trigonometric, exponential, and logarithmic functions.

-- 14. Solve distance, area, and volume problems using integration. - 15.
-Evaluate an integral by use of the fundamental theorem of calculus.
+- 1. Determine limits using theorems concerning sums, products, and quotients of functions. - 2.
+Determine the derivatives of algebraic, trigonometric, exponential, and logarithmic functions. - 3.
+Determine the derivative of the sum, product, quotient, or the composition of functions. - 4.
+Determine the slope or equation of a tangent line at a point on a curve. - 5.
+Use the first derivative of a given function in various representations to determine increasing and decreasing intervals or extrema. - 6.
+Use the second derivative of a given function in various representations to determine intervals of concavity or points of inflection. - 7.
+Solve problems using velocity and acceleration. - 8.
+Solve problems using instantaneous rates of change and related rates of change. - 9.
+Determine antiderivatives for algebraic, trigonometric, exponential, and logarithmic functions. - 10.
+Solve distance, area, and volume problems using integration. - 11.
+Relate functions and their derivatives through the use of graphs or tables.